 Spend time in nature studying what’s growing around you.
-It’ll make plant selection and placement for your new garden
+It’ll make plant selection and placement for your new garden a cinch.

 Planning a garden and transforming a space is very exciting, but some aspects of it can be overwhelming for some people.
 In fact, the question I hear most when helping others design their outdoor space is what plants will work and where.